A nutritional powerhouse and a classic southern dish these collard greens with garlic get a healthy makeover.

 Ham hocks are a tasty and cheap way to add a deep, smoky flavor to leafy greens without adding too many calories.
 They often are sold in packs of two so use one for this recipe and the other for my delicious Split Pea Soup.

-- Helps lower cholesterol: greens help bind bile in the digestive track which helps remove cholesterol from the body.
+Helps lower cholesterol: greens help bind bile in the digestive tract which helps remove cholesterol from the body.

-- Greens have zero carbohydrates which helps keep blood sugars low.
+Greens have zero carbohydrates which help keep blood sugars low.

 Your fork is waiting.